kiedtl/website/src/content/blog/toolbox.md

 	- **Pro:** easy to setup you're own package repository (necessary, since like KISS, no that many packages exist in the repos).
 	- **Pro:** merely mentioning that you use CRUX moves you up in the world of (SFW) [r/unixporn](https://reddit.com/r/unixporn).
-	- *Con:* not rolling release.
-Many will disagree, but I like to keep things "fresh".
 	- *Con:* sparse community. not that many people use it, sadly.
 	- *Con:* due to lack of developers, *most* packages are missing proper footprint/md5sums, making it a pain in the ass to install anything.